 11. Go to a printer and release the print job as usual

-Look for the Journal information or about page in many of our electronic resources such as EBSCOhost.
-This will tell you if a journal is scholarly or peer reviewed.
+Look for a Journal information or About page that can be found in many of our online databases, such as EBSCOhost.
+These pages will tell you if a journal is scholarly or peer reviewed.

 For Oregon Tech students, the check-out limit is 100.
 For Oregon Tech staff and faculty the check-out limit is 300.
 The check-out limit for local high school students and community borrowers is 10 items.

 Enter the name of the article in our library catalog to see if we subscribe to that journal.
 In most cases, if the library does subscribe to a particular journal, you will see "Full Text Available" in the search results, which you can click to access the article.

 Even if we don’t subscribe, there are multiple ways in which library staff may be able to get the article from another library.

 If these options fail-- or if time is of the essence-- you may also be able to use Article Galaxy Scholar to purchase the article using library funds.
 For a detailed description of how to use Article Galaxy Scholar, see our guide here.